-As mentioned above you will first be asked to donate some of the tumour tissue that was taken in a biopsy or at surgery, when you were first diagnosed with prostate cancer or at another time point prior to this study.
+As mentioned above you will first be asked to donate some of the tumour tissue that was obtained during a biopsy or at surgery, when you were first diagnosed with prostate cancer or at another time point prior to this study.
+This tumour material will be analysed to determine your suitability to participate in this study.
 If you are suitable for the study and decide to participate, you will be required to have between 2 or 3 tumour biopsies.
 The first biopsy will be performed during the screening period before you start treatment.
-The second biopsy will be taken at any point from day 8 to day 28 of the first cycle to study the effect of olaparib treatment on your cancer.
+The second biopsy will be taken at any point from day 8 to day 28 of the first cycle to study the effect of the olaparib on your cancer.
 You will be requested to have the final biopsy when you come of study treatment.
-The last biopsy is optional.
+The third biopsy is optional.

 The biopsy procedure will involve taking a small sample of your tumour tissue using a special needle.
 The sample may be taken from the prostate itself or from another site such as lymph nodes, bone or liver where there is evidence of cancer.
-The location of the biopsy will vary between patients and will be decided based on what is suitable and feasible for each patient.
+The location of the biopsy will vary between patients and will be decided based on what is suitable and feasible for the patient.
 In most cases the biopsy will be performed as a day case under radiological guidance (e.g. ultrasound or CT).
 You will receive local anaesthetic for this procedure to numb the area where the biopsy is being taken.
 You may experience some mild pain, bruising or soreness as a result of the biopsy.
 There is a very small risk of infection or of bleeding at the site of biopsy and an even smaller risk of damage to structures that lie close to the entry path of the biopsy needle.
 Painkillers will be prescribed for you to take home with you if required.
 In most cases these side effects can be easily managed with simple measures and will resolve.
-Your doctor will explain in detail the procedure and the potential side effects to you, depending on where the tumour biopsy is planned.
+Your doctor will explain in detail the procedure and the potential side effects to you, depending on where the tumour is located.